magickaiyang/csd-blog/website/content/2024/contiguitas.md

 ]
 +++

-Applications access data in the memory using virtual addresses, but the virtual memory abstraction is not free.
-In fact, the unabating growth of the memory needs of emerging datacenter applications has exacerbated the scalability bottleneck of virtual memory.
-However, reducing the overhead of address translation relies on physical memory contiguity, which is in short supply.
-To address the problem, *Contiguitas* provides ample physical memory contiguity through the synergy of operating system memory management and architecture support.
-This blog post is adapted from a published [paper](https://dl.acm.org/doi/10.1145/3579371.3589079).

 # Introduction

+## Applications Use Virtual Memory

+Applications access their data in the memory using *virtual addresses*, which tell the hardware where to fetch or store a particular piece of data.
+Virtual addresses are mapped to *physical addresses* referencing the actual memory provided by the hardware (e.g., DRAM sticks) by the operating system (OS) in a manner that is transparent to applications.
+This abstraction is called *virtual memory*.

+Virtual memory provides many benefits.
+It supports isolation and protection as applications must access memory using the virtual memory abstraction that is controlled by the OS.
+Therefore, an application cannot access memory owned by another application, and an application cannot write to memory that is supposed to be read-only.
+Furthremore, virtual memory introduces flexibility into memory management.
+For example, multiple applications can coexist on a system without prior coordination on which part of the memory each can use, because virtual memory gives a per-application view of the memory.
+There are other advanced use cases of virtual memory not covered here.

 ## The Worsening Virtual Memory Bottleneck

+However, the virtual memory abstraction is not free.
+Every time a virtual address is translated into a physical address, *page tables*, the data structures set up by the OS to map the addresses, must be accessed, creating an overhead.
+To mitigate the overhead, the hardware contains a cache for the frequently used page tables, called the Translation Lookaside Buffers (TLB).
+Unfortunately, the unabating growth of the memory needs of applications means that larger page tables are needed, making the TLB less effective and creating a virtual memory bottleneck.
-Memory capacity has increased dramatically over the last few decades, increasing from dozens of kilobytes to terabytes, yet modern operating systems have throughout stuck with a small base page size that is a relic from earlier times.
+Concretely, memory capacity has increased dramatically over the last few decades, increasing from dozens of kilobytes to terabytes, but the TLB is size-contrained due to limitations of hardware cache scaling.
-This divergence has resulted in excessive management overhead for memory-intensive applications.
+This divergence has resulted in excessive virtual memory overhead for memory-intensive applications.
-In particular, virtual memory implementations are plagued by expansive page table trees to cover the increasing memory usage by applications, and to cache the ever-larger page tables, a corresponding appetite for hardware Translation Lookaside Buffers (TLB) capacity that is difficult to satiate.
-Even with hardware innovations such as larger and multi-level TLB, applications today suffer a substantial performance penalty due to TLB misses.

-Case in point, as shown in the figure below, servers at Meta have their memory capacity increased by almost eight times over a few hardware generations.
-However, the number of TLB entries remains stagnant, leading to minuscule and shrinking TLB coverage.
+Case in point, as shown in the figure below, servers at Meta have their memory capacity (shown by the blue line and the left y axis in the figure) increased by almost eight times over a few hardware generations (x axis).
+However, the number of TLB entries remains stagnant, leading to minuscule and shrinking TLB coverage (the orange lines and the right y axis).

 ![Memory and TLB coverage of computing hardware across generations.](./bg-mem-tlb.pdf)

 Google's profiling further revealed that approximately 20% of CPU cycles in their datacenters are stalled on TLB misses [1].

 Unfortunately, this problem is only bound to get worse due to: i) the inherent hardware limits of TLB size scaling, already surpassing L2 cache latencies, ii) terabyte-scale memory capacity through technologies like Compute Express Link (CXL),  iii) additional levels of page tables, and iv) the increase of memory-intensive applications such as those for graph processing, caching and scientific computing.

-## Most Solutions Rely on Memory Contiguity
+## Solutions Rely on Memory Contiguity

-A large body of prior research has focused on reducing the virtual memory overhead.
-Conceptually, we can separate prior work based on the amount of physical memory contiguity required and how it is exploited.

-On the one hand, earlier works propose leveraging physical memory contiguity to back the application dataset [2].
-These approaches create range-based translations by relying on large contiguous physical memory.
-However, they face the fundamental challenge that it is very hard to create multi-gigabyte contiguous physical address ranges to cover the complete application dataset.

-On the other hand, another line of research has explored alternative page table structures such as hashed page tables [3].
-Such solutions aim to replace sequential multi-level page tables and drastically reduce the cost of page walks by accelerating page table accesses.
-Notably, they relax the physical memory contiguity requirements to apply not on the whole dataset, but only on the page table organization.
-However, they impose strict requirements for physical memory contiguity availability on the critical path of page table creation.

-Several other architectural extensions that implicitly rely on contiguity [4, 5] are hindered by the same fundamental challenge.

-Today's operating systems (OS), such as Linux, have mostly relied on 2MB Transparent Huge Pages (THP) that *opportunistically* provide 2MB pages to land performance improvements.
-Unfortunately in today's systems, finding physical contiguity even for 2MB pages is often hard due to memory fragmentation [6, 7].
-THPs have also been under scrutiny due to performance implications such as latency spikes and memory bloating.
-Alternative approaches, such as userspace allocators, still rely on the OS to provide physical contiguity and larger mappings.
-In summary, physical memory contiguity is required to address the virtual memory bottleneck.
+Existing solutions to reduce the overhead of virtual memory rely on *memory contiguity*, ranges of memory that are either free or in-use by a single application.
+Fundamentally, they consider a contiguous range of memory as a single unit, therefore, reduces the number of TLB entries needed to cache the translations of a given amount of memory.
+Practically, some solutions map an entire application's dataset using memory contiguity [2], and some others use alternative virtual memory designs that require less memory contiguity for good performance [3, 4, 5].

 ## Memory Contiguity is Scarce in Datacenters

+Memory contiguity tends to decrease over time as a system runs because the intervals between the allocation and the freeing of ranges of memory are non-uniform, causing in-use memory to be sandwiched between free memory.
+This phenomenon is called *memory fragmentaion*.

+There are many prior works hinting that memory contiguity is in low supply due to memory fragmentation [6,7].
-We started with a detailed investigation of physical memory contiguity at hyperscale across Meta's datacenters.
+To test whether this is the case, we performed a detailed investigation of memory contiguity at hyperscale across Meta's datacenters.
 We sampled servers across the fleet and the memory fragmentation distribution is shown in the following figure.

 ![Contiguity availability as the percentage of free memory.](./bg-frag.pdf)